WARNING: this page is still under construction - it probably contains lots of typos and errors

 Charles Trevor Lawrence, 2nd Baron Trevethin was born on 29 May 1879.1 He was the son of Alfred Tristram Lawrence, 1st Baron Trevethin and Jessie Elizabeth Lawrence.2 He died on 25 June 1959 at age 80, unmarried.1

-Charles Trevor Lawrence, 2nd Baron Trevethin was educated at Haileybury College, Haileybury, Hertfordshire, England.1 He was educated at New College, Oxford University, Oxford, Oxfordshire, England.1 He fought in the First World War, where he was mentioned in despatches three times.1 He was decorated with the award of Order of St. Anne of Russia (2nd Class).1 He gained the rank of Lieutenant-Colonel in the service of the Royal Horse and Field Artillery.1 He was decorated with the award of Companion, Distinguished Service Order (D.S.O.) in 1918.1 He was Scout Commissioner of Wales between 1935 and 1947.1 He succeeded to the title of 2nd Baron Trevethin, of Blaengawney, co.
+He was educated at Haileybury College, Haileybury, Hertfordshire, EnglandG.1 He was educated at New College, Oxford University, Oxford, Oxfordshire, EnglandG.1 He fought in the First World War, where he was mentioned in despatches three times.1 He was awarded the Order of St. Anne of Russia 2nd Class.1 He gained the rank of Lieutenant-Colonel in the Royal Horse and Field Artillery.1 He was awarded the Distinguished Service Order (D.S.O.) in 1918.1 He was Scout Commissioner of Wales between 1935 and 1947.1 He succeeded as the 2nd Baron Trevethin, of Blaengawney, co.
 Monmouth [U.K., 1921] on 3 August 1936.1 He held the office of Deputy Lieutenant (D.L.) of Breconshire in 1949.1

 Citations